 When you have completed the tutorial for a topic, you should try some of our games before finally doing the test for your chosen topic.
-See the Help box below for detailed instructions on how to use the lesson activities to help you learn your math more easily.
+See the Help box below for detailed instructions on how to use the lesson activities to help you learn your maths more easily.

-You start the tutorial with a lesson that introduces the math you will be learning.
+You start the tutorial with a lesson that introduces the maths you will be learning.
 You will see a set of questions one at a time, and for each question you will see the written answer and also hear the answer to that question.

 You can repeat the question/answer by clicking on the brown speaker sign.
 You can repeat the question/answer and expand the question graphic by clicking on the question box.
 Move between questions using the arrow buttons below the question.
 If there is additional information available for your chosen topic, the "i" button on the left upright bar will be brown on white.
 Click on the button to load the additional lesson information into the main interface.